AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 See the guide on [adding data labels to XDM schemas](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/labels.html?lang=en) for more information.

-## Privacy Service {#privacy-service}
+## [!DNL Privacy Service] {#privacy-service}

-Privacy Service helps you manage customer requests to access and delete their data in accordance with legal privacy regulations.
+[!DNL Privacy Service] helps you manage customer requests to access and delete their data in accordance with legal privacy regulations.
 It does this by providing the capability to mark data that has been enriched through Query Service with a unique identifier.
 Data must be properly labeled in order for the service to determine which fields to access or delete during privacy jobs.
-See the [Privacy Service overview](../../privacy-service/home.md) for more information on this service.
+See the [[!DNL Privacy Service] overview](../../privacy-service/home.md) for more information on this service.

 Query Service features for data governance simplify and streamline the process of data categorization and adherence to data usage regulations.
 Once the data has been identified, Query Service enables you to allocate the primary identity on all output datasets.

 There are two key categorizations to facilitate privacy jobs when using Query Service:

 1. **Derived Datasets with Standard Schema**: When a query results in a derived dataset that uses a standard schema, privacy measures are handled at the data lake management level.
-1. **Derived Datasets by using Ad-hoc Schema**: When a query creates an ad-hoc schema, you can mark the primary identities by using the SQL command ‘ALTER TABLE’.
+1. **Derived Datasets by using Ad-hoc Schema**: When a query creates an ad hoc schema, you can mark the primary identities by using the SQL command ‘ALTER TABLE’.
 Instructions on how to use the command to [mark the desired dataset column as a primary identity](../sql/syntax.md#alter-table) can be found in the SQL syntax guide.

 ## Data Hygiene